iamsahm/top-trumps/README.md

 ### Wins

-Game logic seems to be working ok!
+Game logic seems to be working!

 ### Blockers

 ~~I'm not sure how to manage the DOM update.
 I think I can probably manipulate it directly and add/remove elements for different stages of the game but i'll need to test it thoroughly and make sure i'm not missing any game logic this way.~~
+~~Manipulating existing HTML and then re-adding it when I need to update the DOM isn't working.
+I'll add all the HTML to the body tag from the start and then manipulate it from there.~~

 ## Future Features